-What’s the birthstone for December? | EarthSky.org
+December birthstone: turquoise, zircon or tanzanite

 In the 1920s, a new blue gemstone suddenly appeared in the market.
 Endowed with spectacular brilliance, it was an immediate hit.

-The gems were zircons, normally brown to green – but not blue.
-George F. Kunz, the legendary Tiffany gemologist, immediately suspected trickery; not only were there extraordinary stones available in abundance but available all over the world!
-Upon Kunz’s behest, a colleague made inquiries during a trip to Siam (Thailand) and learned that a large deposit of unattractive brown zircon had stimulated color- improvement experimentation by local entrepreneurs.
-Heating in an oxygen-free environment had turned the drab material into “new” blue stones, which were sent to outlets worldwide.
-When the deception was revealed, the market simply accepted the information, and the demand for the new gems continued unabated.
+The gems, it turned out, were zircons, normally brown to green, but never before blue.
+George F. Kunz, the legendary Tiffany gemologist, immediately suspected trickery; not only were there extraordinary stones available in abundance, but they were available all over the world!
+Upon Kunz’s behest, a colleague made inquiries during a trip to Siam (Thailand) and learned that a large deposit of unattractive brown zircon had stimulated color-improvement experimentation by local entrepreneurs.
+Heating in an oxygen-free environment made the drab material into “new” blue stones, which vendors sent to outlets worldwide.
+Even after finding out about the deception, the market simply accepted the information and the demand for the new gems continued unabated.

-The most prized zircon is the red gemstone, which is rare.
-The pure intense blue and sky blue varieties are also highly valued, while the colorless, orange, brown and yellow stones are less expensive.
-Many zircons on the market are heat treated, and sold as blue, golden brown or colorless stones.
-Colorless zircons are the best imitators of diamonds, in appearance only, with a brilliant fire that is almost as dazzling as the real thing.
-However, the resemblance is superficial.
-Zircon is a brittle stone, easily broken with a well-placed knock, due to internal stresses in the crystal caused by radiation damage and heat treatment.
-But despite its frail disposition, the stone is still highly valued because of its stunning beauty.
+Among zircon customers, blue stones are a clear favorite.
+Red and green colors are also valuable.
+Colorless zircons are excellent imitators of diamonds, in appearance only, with a brilliant fire almost as dazzling as the real thing.
+However, zircon can be brittle and cutting takes great care.
+It breaks with a well-placed knock, due to internal stresses in the crystal caused by radiation damage and heat treatment.
+But it remains in demand for its stunning beauty.
+Other factors that affect pricing of the gemstones are clarity and an absence of visible inclusions.

-Major sources of zircon are the Chanthaburi area of Thailand, the Palin area of Cambodia and the southern part of Vietnam near the Cambodian border, where gemstones are found in alluvial deposits.
-Bangkok is well-known as a major center for processing zircons, where everything from heat treatment, cutting and marketing is carried out.
-Another important source is Sri Lanka, well known for a colorless variety of zircon called the ‘Matura diamond’.
-The gemstones are also found in Burma, France, Norway, Australia and Canada.

-Its name is probably derived from the Arabic words “zar” and “gun”, meaning “gold” and “color”.
-The gemstone is found in a wide range of colors, and possess great brilliance, fire and clarity.
+The hyacinth and jacinth, reddish-brown and orange-red varieties of zircon, were a favorite stone of ancient Arabs, even mentioned in the famed “Arabian Nights.”

-Zircon was regarded as the amulet for travelers in the Eleventh century, protecting them from disease, injury, and insomnia, as well as assuring a cordial welcome wherever their travels would take them.
-The gem was also believed to hold magic powers to fight evil spirits.
-During the Fourteenth century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out one quarter of the population of Europe.
-The stone was believed to possess healing powers.
-It was prescribed to insomniacs to induce sleep, used as an antidote against poison, and as an aid to digestion.
+During the 14th century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out a quarter of the population of Europe.
+People believed the stone possessed healing powers: to induce sleep, as an antidote against poison, and as an aid to digestion.

-Bottom line: December’s birthstones are turquoise and zircon.
-Find out about the birthstones for all the months of the year:

 January birthstone